nimirz/ShapeAtlas/README.md

 ## Other Details
 ### File Structure
-To use the code as formatted, data files are expected to organized in a *data* folder in the following way.
-The segmentations folder is only needed if using batch conversion to mesh files, and the landmarks folder is only required if using the `align.py` function.
-Otherwise only a series of mesh files is needed in the mesh folder.
+To use the code as formatted, data files are expected to organized in a **data** folder in the following way.
+The data folder should be in the ShapeAtlas directory (this repository).
+The segmentations folder is only needed if using batch conversion to mesh files, and the landmarks folder is only required if mesh files need aligning via `align.py`.
+If mesh files need aligning, place in **mesh/unaligned** folder, and if mesh files are already aligned, place in **mesh/aligned** folder.

 ```
 data